yui/yeti/README.md

 This makes it really simple to setup an ad-hoc testing lab shared with your team.

-### Timeouts

-Yeti will disconnect a browser if it does not record any activity from it for 45 seconds.
-You can adjust this interval with the `--timeout` option.

-This will run Yeti with a 120 second timeout:

-    $ yeti --timeout 120 test.html

-### Query string parameters

-You can specify query string parameters to add to your test URLs.
-This can be used to pass information to your tests that control its behavior.

-This will append `?fliter=coverage` to your tests, which is used by the tests for the [YUI Library][YUI] to trigger loading instrumented code.

-    $ yeti --query 'filter=coverage' test/*.html

-### Error handling

-Yeti will report an uncaught exceptions as Script Errors.

-Yeti enforces [No-Quirks Mode][] in your tests because it may impact DOM-related APIs.
-[Add a DOCTYPE][doctype] to your test document to fix this.

-### Mobile testing made easy

-When combined with [localtunnel][], mobile testing is simple.
-If you're not dealing with sensitive information, startup your Yeti Hub and then run:

-    $ localtunnel 9000
-       Port 9000 is now publicly accessible from http://3z48.localtunnel.com ...

-You can then visit that URL on your mobile (or any other) device and have it run new tests.

 ### Options

 Here's a breakdown of all available CLI options.